 The wildlife of the Swan Lake Christmas Hill Nature Sanctuary face several threats over the long term:

-Climate Change --- Because many types of plants and animals have specific habitat requirements, climate change could cause disastrous losses of wildlife species.
+Climate Change — Because many types of plants and animals have specific habitat requirements, climate change causes disastrous losses to wildlife species.
 Higher temperatures could increase evaporation year round, and may reduce rainfall, leading to drier than normal conditions.
 Plants and wildlife are sensitive to moisture changes, so they will be harmed by this dryness.
-Unfortunately, trees and plants can't simply pick up and move to a more hospitable location.
+Unfortunately, trees and plants can’t simply pick up and move to a more hospitable location.
 Instead, they will die where they stand, exposing and starving the wildlife that depend on them.

 At Swan Lake Christmas Hill Nature Sanctuary we are addressing these problems by:

 - Inventorying our wildlife species

 - Educating the public about the importance of retaining a wildlife friendly habitat